Titanc3/RaspiGUI/README.md

 # TODO:

-Make it so the logo isn't addressed via the shitty direct-path method being used
+Make it so the logo isn't addressed via the shitty direct-path method being used (done)

-Add credits
+Add credits (done)

+Put credits in own dedicated menu

+Add more utilities